microsoft/PowerPlatformConnectors/independent-publisher-connectors/Google PaLM/readme.md

 ## Publisher: Priyaranjan KS, Vidya Sagar Alti [Tata Consultancy Services]

 ## Overview
-The Google Palm API offers advanced text generation and manipulation capabilities.
+The Google PaLM API offers advanced text generation and manipulation capabilities.
 This documentation covers the endpoints, their parameters, and other essential details.

 ## Prerequisites
 You need to get an API key from Google Make Suite site for authenticating the connector.